Monday, May 5, 2025

 1:30-2:30 pm

-20. Tax Structuring in M&A Transactions (not repeated)
+20. Tax Considerations and Structuring in Health Care Transactions and Joint Ventures (not repeated)

 Erika Wood, Meliora Law PLLC